Step away from the drafting table - buildings aren’t 2D, so why would you design them in 2D?

 If your organization is making the switch from 2D to 3D drafting, BIM solutions can ease that transition.
 Many BIM solutions enable users to upload their 2D drafts and continue to design in 2D, or update the design to 3D.

 This is one of the most important features of a BIM solution.
 3D modeling is the process of designing a three-dimensional software object that eventually becomes the basis for a building or structure.
 3D modeling allows users to add as much detail as possible so the model will closely mimic the completed structure.

 Designing a large structure takes a large team.
-Many people will contribute thoughts, designs, edits and more.
-A BIM platform lets users store and manage all of their documents within the platform, and allows other users to access them whenever they need to.
+Many people will contribute thoughts, designs, edits, and more.
+A BIM platform facilitates document storage and allows other users to access them whenever they need to.

 Many BIM solutions offer MEP fabrication detailing.
 Users can create a model of whichever MEP system is needed so they can see how the system integrates with the building design.